 From 2005-2012, Rev. Brian Merritt served the church, and Connie Rhodes and Amelia Clark were hired to lead music and the preschool, respectively.
 A cellphone tower was installed on the roof, and a new boiler was installed in the basement.
 The recession impacted our church finances, as well as the lives of many members, and rental to outside groups became essential to balancing the budget.
 A website was established and a memorial garden was constructed.

 Rev. Jeff Stinehelfer was hired as Interim Minister in 2012, and was installed as Senior Pastor in 2013 (three-quarter time), and Rev. Beth McKinney, a daughter of the congregation, was installed on the same Sunday, as part-time Assistant Pastor.
-Maribeth Handsman retired in 2013 after 16 years as Church Administrator, a position which church member Polly Johnson has held since 2014.
+Maribeth Handsman retired in 2013 after 16 years as Church Administrator, a position which church member Polly Johnson held from 2014 through 2020.
 Among recent highlights in the church’s life are the 90th Anniversary celebration in 2013 (125 current and former members constituted our highest attendance at worship in years), and the book-signing and presentation by Congressman John Lewis (with more than 200 people filling our sanctuary).
 After 30 years of oversight by the church, the pre-school is becoming an independent non-profit organization.
 Bluegrass, jazz, folk, and various special musicians enlivens our worship.
-The church council and church members are engaged in accessing our mission as we approach 100 years in the Palisades.
+The church council and church members are engaged in reassessing our mission as we approach 100 years in the Palisades.